otterwow/RandomForests/README.md

 ﻿# RandomForests
 Code in R that grows classification trees or random forests, including bagging.
-This data is a matrix of numeric values.
+Thedata is a matrix of numeric values.